 Dairy Farmers from Marshallville, Ohio

 The Douglass family has been involved in dairy farming for three generations.
-John and Lois Douglass, together with their children, have grown their farm to 6,000 dairy cows that live on three farms in Ohio and Kentucky.
+John and Lois Douglass, together with their children, have grown their farm to 6,000 dairy cows that live on three farms in Ohio.
 The Douglasses work closely with their team of employees to provide excellent care for their cows who produce safe wholesome milk that helps feed the world.

 How is cow care different in the summer than it is in the winter?

 John: Our cows are housed in barns with roofs that provide natural shade in the summer.
 On a hot, bright summer day, a barn can be 20 degrees cooler inside than it is outside.
 In the summer, cows need plenty of clean, cold water and can drink more than 40 gallons each day, and it’s important to keep fresh water in front of them at all times.
 We have 12-foot, automatically refilling water troughs where about 8-10 cows can drink at one time.
 To keep cows cool on the hottest days, we have we have sprinkler systems in our barns that turn on every 10 minutes and mist the cows.
 The sprinklers combined with 52-inch fans hung throughout the barn create a cooling effect that is very similar to air conditioners in our houses.
 Rubber flooring keeps cows from slipping when they move about the stalls or walk to the milking parlor.